 It might sound unsafe but these small firework sticks are totally fine to play with.
 Matsuri often go on until late into the night and the sparkles from these sticks bring everyone into a festive mood before the real fireworks are set off.

 Now you have all the knowledge you need to survive the classic summer Matsuri games.
 So get dressed in your yukata and join the festival fun!

-Have you read the other articles in this series?
+Have you read the other article in this series?